sanjograj1/FlexU-SocialMedia-MERN/README.md

 ->Features

-•	This social media app boasts a rich set of functionalities, including
+1. This social media app boasts a rich set of functionalities, including:
-•	User Authentication: Users can register, log in, and securely authenticate their accounts.
+2. User Authentication: Users can register, log in, and securely authenticate their accounts.
-•	Post Sharing: Share images and content with your network, complete with descriptions and tags.
+3. Post Sharing: Share images and content with your network, complete with descriptions and tags.
-•	Likes & Comments: Engage with other users' posts through likes and comments.
+4. Likes & Comments: Engage with other users' posts through likes and comments.
-•	Follow & Unfollow: Build and manage your network by following and unfollowing other users.
+5. Follow & Unfollow: Build and manage your network by following and unfollowing other users.
-•	In-App Messaging: Stay connected with friends through real-time chat functionality within the app.
+6. In-App Messaging: Stay connected with friends through real-time chat functionality within the app.
-•	User Profiles: View and edit your user profile with a personalized bio and profile picture.
+7. User Profiles: View and edit your user profile with a personalized bio and profile picture.
-•	Trending Searches: Explore trending hashtags and search for specific posts or users.
+8. Trending Searches: Explore trending hashtags and search for specific posts or users.

 With these features, our MERN Social Media App offers a comprehensive social media experience that allows users to connect, share, and interact with their friends and the broader online community.